 Materials for outer panels and inner lining will vary but we recommend corsets with 100% cotton lining so that the corset is breathable.
 Outer material may be of silk, leather, pvc and the most common, satin.
 Always bear in mind that lighter colors will dirty faster than plain black satin, for example.
 If you require a corset for tight-lacing i.e. to reduce your waist either in the short-term for the obvious esthetic effect or as part of a continued tight-lacing regime to alter your body-shape then do not consider corsets with ‘plastic boning’, or garments that have zippers or ribbon instead of strong traditional cord lacing.
 Such garments are made to look pretty but are not made for tight-lacing.

-HAPPY CINCHING: So, whether you just want to reduce your waist in the short term or you intend to embark on a gradual waist-reduction regime then the only garment that can truly undertake the rigors and give you results from day one are traditional steel-boned corsets.
-Remember, for longer term permanent wasit-reduction a corset should be used in conjunction with healthy diet and moderate, regular exercise.
+So, whether you just want to reduce your waist in the short term or you intend to embark on a gradual waist-reduction regime then the only garment that can truly undertake the rigors and give you results from day one are traditional steel-boned corsets.
+Remember, for longer term permanent waist-reduction a corset should be used in conjunction with healthy diet and moderate, regular exercise.
 Follow the simple guidelines and you will have a rewarding experience over time.
 If you have any questions about corsets or tight lacing then please call us on 1-973 226 5588 1-973 226 5588 and we’ll be glad to help you.
-Also, check out our guide to Accelerate Your Waist Training for more tips.